ToyinFemi/LITA_PROJECT-Salas-Data./README.md

 The dataset includes the following key columns:

-1. OrderID: The identification number attached to each order.
+- OrderID: The identification number attached to each order.
-2. Customer Id: A unique identification number given to each customer,
+- Customer Id: A unique identification number given to each customer,
-3. Product: The product being sold.
+- Product: The product being sold.
-4. Region: The geographical area where the products are being sold.
+- Region: The geographical area where the products are being sold.
-5. OrderDate: The date of each product purchase.
+- OrderDate: The date of each product purchase.
-6. Quantity: The number of products each customer purchases per transaction.
+- Quantity: The number of products each customer purchases per transaction.
-7. UnitPrice: The amount of each product.
+- UnitPrice: The amount of each product.

-U
+### Tools Used